 Note: Cubase and Nuendo display the latency values signalled from the driver separately for record and playback.
-While with our former cards these values equalled exactly the buffer size (for example 3 ms at 128 samples), the Multiface displays an additional millisecond - the time needed for the AD/DA-conversion.
+These values equal nearly exactly the buffer size (for example 3 ms at 128 samples) on RME's digital interfaces.

 Core Audios Safety Offset